-Approximately 78 healthy participants will take part in this study.
+Approximately 146 participants will take part in this study.
 Part A will consist of up to 46 healthy participants.
 After the screening visit, the study requires a 5-night stay in the NZCR research unit and 3 scheduled clinic visits.
-If you are part of the food effect cohort, you will be required to complete two 5-night stays and 6 scheduled clinic visits in total.
+If you are part of the food effect cohorts you will be required to complete two 5-night stays.